owensanica-ops/Yamaha-motorcycle-project/README.md

 Doing some research, I found that MIT (Massachusetts Institute of Technology) actually made a hydrogen fueled motorcycle as a project so during this project I will be referencing from that same project.

 # 9/19/2026 Progress
 ### This will display the materials that will be used and the funding for the motorcycle.
+I looked up how to make a DIY hydrogen fueled motorcycle.